Chelsea (UK Parliament constituency): Boundaries and boundary changes

 In the redistribution which took effect in 1950, the then Brompton ward of the Metropolitan Borough of Kensington was added to the existing area of the constituency.

 In 1965, the London County Council area was absorbed by the new Greater London Council.
 The constituency was included in a new London Borough of Kensington and Chelsea, although the Parliamentary boundaries were not altered immediately.

 In the redistribution that took effect in 1974, the Kensington and Chelsea, Chelsea constituency consisted of the then Brompton, Cheyne, Church, Earls Court, Hans Town, North Stanley, Redcliffe, Royal Hospital and South Stanley wards of Kensington and Chelsea.

 The constituency shared boundaries with the Chelsea electoral division for election of councillors to the Greater London Council at elections in 1973, 1977 and 1981.

 From the 1983 redistribution, Chelsea consisted of Abingdon, Brompton, Cheyne, Church, Courtfield, Earls Court, Hans Town, North Stanley, Redcliffe, Royal Hospital and South Stanley wards of Kensington and Chelsea.

 98.5% of the constituency had been in the pre-1983 Chelsea and 1.5% had been part of Kensington.

 In the 1997 redistribution, Chelsea ceased to exist as a constituency.
 The area was included in the Kensington and Chelsea constituency, which covered the central and southern portions of the Royal Borough of Kensington and Chelsea, including the centres of both Kensington and Chelsea.

-The constiuency had the highest concentration of those born in the European Community (5.4% of the population) and those born in the Old Commonwealth (3.3% of the population) in 1981.
+The constituency had the highest concentration of those born in the European Community (5.4% of the population) and those born in the Old Commonwealth (3.3% of the population) in 1981.